 Top 4 Considerations for an Effective Azure Governance

-It remains critical to have the right governance framework and processes to reap maximum benefit from Microsoft Azure Cloud and make the environment more robust, secure, efficient, and effective.
+It remains critical to have the right Azure governance framework and processes to reap maximum benefits of Microsoft Cloud and make the environment more robust, secure, efficient, and effective.
 Enterprise IT needs to ensure that data and systems are adequately protected while balancing it with the need to quickly meet the demands of customers (both internal and external).

 Moving to Azure would only yield results when done right.
 Once the strengths and weaknesses of the Cloud are diagnosed, IT governance can then be revised accordingly.
 Besides, properly planned governance and security foundations, go on to create a protected and controlled environment by choosing Motifworks Azure managed services.

 The tried and true way forward is to understand the features and concepts of Azure governance.
 While Microsoft has tools and resources to guide organizations based on their governance needs but deciding where to begin and how best to implement them can often be tricky.

 The article will also address some critical considerations helping organizations align their IT strategy with business strategy and produce measurable results, with authority.

 Here are the top 4 considerations for effective Azure governance